petraintelligence/pdsnd_github/README.md

 ### Analyze bikeshare data
 Allows users to analyze bikeshare data in three different cities.
 Users may choose to analyze all three cities at once.
+Each city has different data available for analysis.

 ### Files used
 - chicago.csv